Sport in Europe: Water polo

 Water polo is played professionally in several European countries.
-LEN organizes continental competitions for men's and women's.
+LEN organises continental competitions for men's and women's.
 European teams have dominated the World Aquatics Championships and have also won several editions of the Women's Championship.

 The LEN Champions League is the most important water polo club competition for teams in Europe and involves the leading teams from the top European nations.

 Other sports

-Other team sports like futsal, beach Soccer, roller hockey, baseball, and American football are also popular in some European countries.
+Other team sports like futsal, beach Soccer, roller hockey, and American football are also popular in some European countries.

+Some sport competitions features a European team gathering athletes from different European countries.
+These teams uses the European flag as an emblem.
+The most famous of these competitions are the Ryder Cup for men, and Solheim Cup for women, in golf, in both of which Europe challenge the United States.
+Other examples are the Laver Cup in tennis, where Europe face a World team, the Mosconi Cup in pool, the Weber Cup in bowling, the IAAF Continental Cup in athletics, and the Continental Cup of Curling.

+Baseball

 Baseball is also gaining popularity in some countries, like in the United Kingdom, where the sport is reputed to have started in the 1800s before exploding in the United States.
 In Spain, due to Latin American immigrants bringing the sport, particularly from countries like Cuba, Dominican Republic, and Venezuela.
 In countries like Italy, Ireland, and Germany, growth in the sport is partly due to influence from Italian Americans, Irish Americans, and German Americans.
 Other countries include France, Netherlands, and Greece, among others.

-Some sport competitions features a European team gathering athletes from different European countries.
-These teams uses the European flag as an emblem.
-The most famous of these competitions is the Ryder Cup in golf.
-Other examples are the Laver Cup in tennis, the Mosconi Cup in pool, the Weber Cup in bowling, the IAAF Continental Cup in athletics, and the Continental Cup of Curling.